Getting To The Bottom Of Oklahoma Car Insurance

 *To come up with these premiums, we ran numbers for 16-year old boys and girls who only drive 7,500 miles a year and have clean records.

 Not only does age affect your insurance rate, but so does gender.
-According to our analysis, Oklahoma teen girls will pay roughly 7.66% less than their male counterparts.
+According to our analysis of average rates, Oklahoma teen girls will pay roughly 7.66% less than their male counterparts.
 This could be because teen boys are statistically more likely to be involved in an auto accident at this age, making them more of a risk for insurance companies to insure.
 For the three cheapest options for drivers, age 16, GEICO is the only company with rates that are comparable for both men and women.

 Cheapest For Drivers In Their 20s